 -Picture of Wiring of a typical power source-

-Capacitors banks are ideal for sustained running of electrical appliances.
+Capacitors banks are ideal for the sustained running of electrical appliances.
 You can use a capacitor bank for

 Compensating Reactive Power